New Netflix Original Content Coming in November

-Netflix’s streaming library is being stocked with a number of new original series and films in next month.
-On Wednesday, the streaming giant debuted its full list of November additions, which includes a total of 73 new Netflix original films and series, meaning that the streamer is winding down 2019 with a bang.
+Netflix’s streaming library is being stocked with a number of new original series and films in November.

-Although November is a time to stuff bellies full of turkey and other Thanksgiving dishes, the month also marks the start of Netflix’s holiday programming.
-Kicking off on Nov.
-1 with the premiere of a Kristin Davis and Rob Lowe-starring film, the premieres will continue throughout the month and into December.
+The streaming giant is planning to kick off one of the final months of 2018 strong by keeping with its promise to double down on original content, with November seeing a total of 58 new Netflix originals being made available for subscribers’ delight.
+As Hallmark begins playing its infamous Christmas scheduling, Netflix will get in on the fun as well, with a number of Christmas-themed additions coming to welcome in Santa Claus and the chillier months.
+November will also see the final installment of popular series House of Cards, along with several other highly-anticipated arrivals.

 Videos by PopCulture.com